 Of course, nothing divides the wine industry like the subject of oak maturation.
 Many of the best Cabernet Sauvignon – and indeed Merlot – wines are aged in 100% new French oak for up to 24 months.
 The perceived wisdom is that powerfully structured red wines benefit from the roundness, complexity, and weight enhanced by barrel aging.
 But with the sommelier community repeatedly insisting that oenophiles want their wines lighter, fruit-driven, and “more elegant,” this panacea is increasingly being questioned.

-Stéphanie de Boüard arguably spoke for the next generation of Bordeaux wines in 2016, when she told journalists that: “Angélus is a wonderful wine, but I would like to reduce the oak influence on the grand vin.
-We currently typically use 100-percent new French oak for a period of up to 22 months, and I’d like to scale that back somewhat to make the wine more supple.
+Stéphanie de Boüard arguably spoke for the next generation of Bordeaux wines in 2016 when she told journalists that: “Angélus is a wonderful wine, but I would like to reduce the oak influence on the grand vin.
+We typically use 100-percent new French oak for up to 22 months, and I’d like to scale that back somewhat to make the wine more supple.
 So I’m looking forward to experimenting with 90 percent and 80 percent, for example.”
 A model for others to follow or an outlier in the Bordeaux region?
 Only time will tell.

 Cabernet Sauvignon’s past, present, and future in the Medoc